larrywongkahei/larrywongkahei/README.md

 ## The TreeHole

-A web application build with React Frontend and Django Backend that allows users to release emotions and stress.
+A full-stack web application build with React Frontend and Django Backend that allows users to release emotions and stress.

 ### Redirect